MlleFabulous/DA387ALaborationer/README.md

 #35 Worked on making the CurrentSessionFragment to work and start the same service on different occations.
 Deleted many unused files and added the pictures I will need for the Navigation drawer and other implementations in the future for P4Pathfinder.

 #36 Implemented rotation of the compass in CurrentSessionFragment that uses the accelerometer and magnetometer, added a permission in the manifest that might be used in the future.

+#37 Service and SessionDialogFragment is implemented.
+Changes made in the database and it's on version 4 at the moment.
+	A SessionHistoryAdapter was made for the ListView in SessionHistoryFragment, which only displays the sessions date and total amount of steps.
+	A lot of bugs and errors were fixed in the StepService where too many or no steps registered and then only walking steps.